Audition Songs by Musical

 I Got Lost In His Arms” – Annie, Ensemble

-I Got the Sun in the Morning” – Annie, Ensemble
+I Got the Sun In the Morning” – Annie, Ensemble

 “An Old-Fashioned Wedding” – Annie, Frank